Desert architecture inspired by the charm of Italian countryside makes for a modern residential project overlooking a golf course of all things.

 The game room was designed around the refurbished antique pool table, which takes center stage in the space.
 The interior designer had a custom Tiffany-style billiard light suspended above the table and placed an antique pool cue cabinet in a niche.
 While the interior color scheme is largely neutral—drawn from the colors of the home’s stone and wood—Den Boer did add a few touches of color.
 “We took the vibrant colors from the owners’ artwork,” she explains, “and we incorporated splashes of color in the fabrics, like the accessory pillows, and in the decorative tile.”

 Outdoors, several covered patios and a ramada provide places to relax, gather and dine with views.
 A freeform pool and spa, outdoor kitchen, fire pit and putting green are other amenities that draw the owners outside.
 Recently completed, the rustic home is comfortable for both the owners and their party guests, filled with cozy spaces as well as spacious spots for entertaining.
-Accompanied by a glass of Super Tuscan, the home’s Italian-village ambiance is quite readily apparent.
+Accompanied by a glass of Super Tuscan, its Italy house style-village ambiance is quite readily apparent.

 Urban Design Associates